-Full-time PhD students are no longer required to apply to enter writing-up, instead, you will automatically be entered into a 'writing-up' mode of attendance as you enrol for Year 4 of your research programme of study (if you have previously suspended or changed mode of study, this may be at a later point).
-Full-time students entering Year 4 are expected, by this point, to be solely engaged in writing-up their research project rather than still actively undertaking research.
+Full-time PhD students will automatically be entered into a 'writing-up' mode of attendance as you enrol for Year 4 of your research programme of study (if you have previously suspended or changed mode of study, this may be at a later point).
+Full-time students entering Year 4 are expected, by this point, to be solely engaged in writing-up their research project/completing their practice work rather than still actively undertaking research.